 to a message to the audit callback functions.

-The intention of this API is to be used by applications which need to run in FIPS140-2 mode, while they utilize few algorithms not in the allowed set, e.g., for non-security related purposes.
+The intention of this API is to be used by applications which may run in FIPS140-2 mode, while they utilize few algorithms not in the allowed set, e.g., for non-security related purposes.
 In these cases applications should wrap the non-compliant code within blocks like the following.

 GNUTLS_FIPS140_SET_STRICT_MODE are macros to simplify the following